facebookresearch/hydra/website/docs/tutorials/structured_config/1_minimal_example.md

 Found 1 error in 1 file (checked 1 source file)
 ```

-Hydra will catch runtime errors that `mypy` cannot, such as:
+With structured configs, Hydra will catch these and runtime errors that mypy cannot, such as:

 A type error in the code:
 ```